Is PrEP Right for Me?

 If you stopped taking PrEP and would like to start again, simply reach out to your healthcare provider.
 The process would be the same as when you first began.

-Getting started on PrEP with METRO is easy and only takes about 30 minutes.
+Getting started on PrEP with METRO is easy!
+We proudly offer same-day PrEP prescriptions.
+Simply walk-in to any location or schedule online for swift and personalized care in your journey towards HIV prevention.
+Our on-site Metro Inclusive Pharmacy also facilitates immediate prescription pick-up post-appointment, streamlining the process for your convenience and health security.
 Schedule an appointment, get a free HIV test, see a PrEP navigator and walk out with a prescription.
 Telehealth options are also available.

 Article Sources: CDC.gov